The World of the Semiconductor Cleanroom

 Unfortunately, as long as heavy chemicals are being used for production, there will always be a higher exposure risk to operators.
 Particular safety protocols and methods should be enacted to protect everyone working in a semiconductor cleanroom.

-It is known that some chemicals used during production could cause health problems, especially in women’s reproductive systems.
-Even though the data is unconfirmed and is not up to date, there is a reason for concern.
+It is known that some chemicals used during production could cause health problems, especially in the female reproductive systems.
+Even though exact scientific data is unconfirmed and outdated, there still remains reason for concern.

 Hydrofluoric acid, fluorine, tetraethylorthosilicate, and arsenic are just a few dangerous chemicals used during manufacturing.
 Although operators don’t handle the chemicals directly, it can be hazardous working around them if the particular requirements (such as proper air filtration) aren’t met.

-Nowadays, manufacturing companies testify that they got rid of chemicals that were a concern for people’s health.
+Nowadays, manufacturing companies claim to disregard chemicals that were once a concern for personnel health.
 Even though there are very few reports on the immediate consequences of working in such facilities, not much research has been done on the long-term effects.
 That is why it’s especially important that all operators should exercise caution and follow the necessary protocols to protect themselves.

-When a spec of dust could affect the performance of a chip, controlling the environment is the only way to reduce the risk of contamination.
+When a speck of dust is enough to affect the performance of a chip, controlling the environment is the only way to reduce the risk of contamination.
 To ensure the cleanroom environment is always controlled, it should be engineered in a certain way.
 It must control static, outgassing, particular matter, and other compromising conditions.
-Here are most vital things to consider.
+Here are the most vital requirements to consider.

-- The air in the cleanroom must always maintain the required purity levels.
-Most frequently, semiconductor cleanrooms require ISO 14644 air cleanliness standard.
+- The air in the cleanroom must always be maintained at the required purity levels.
+Most frequently, semiconductor cleanrooms require an ISO 14644 Air Cleanliness Standard.
 Proper airflow arrangements play a critical role in maintaining air purity.

 - Another consideration to keep in mind is the layout of the equipment.
 A recommendation is for the workbenches and equipment to be placed along outer walls to avoid areas with maximum airflows.
 Flat surfaces and corners should be eliminated if possible so that contaminating particles are not collected on them.